-New York Tech, via the College of Osteopathic Medicine, maintains an Academic Health Center on campus that provides primary care and specialty medical services to the staff, faculty, and general public.
-Board-certified primary care physicians (internal medicine and family medicine) will be available via telehealth for same-day appointments for any student who is guarantined or isolated in a dormitory who feels ill.
+New York Tech, via the College of Osteopathic Medicine, maintains an Academic Health Center on the Long Island campus that provides primary care and specialty medical services to the staff, faculty, and general public.
+Board-certified primary care physicians (internal medicine and family medicine) will be available via telehealth for same-day appointments for any student who is quarantined or isolated in a dormitory who feels ill.
 Clinical assessment and medical recommendations, including the need for hospitalization, will be provided as appropriate.
+Students may also access all regularly provided academic health via telehealth.
+The isolation room on the New York City campus also provides a direct communication link to the Academic Health Care Center.

-HYGIENE.
-CLEANING.
-AND DISINFECTION
+HYGIENE, CLEANING, AND DISINFECTION